openebs-archive/openebs-docs/docs/ugcstor.md

 apiVersion: storage.k8s.io/v1
 kind: StorageClass
 metadata:
   name: cstor-sts
   annotations:
     openebs.io/cas-type: cstor
     cas.openebs.io/config: |
       - name: ReplicaCount
-      value: "3"
+        value: "1"
       - name: StoragePoolClaim
         value: "cstor-sparse-pool"
 provisioner: openebs.io/provisioner-iscsi
 volumeBindingMode: WaitForFirstConsumer
 ```

 **Approach 2:**

-This approach is useful when user/tool does not have control over the StatefulSet spec. in this case, it requires a new StorageClass per StatefulSet application.
+This approach is useful when user/tool does not have control over the StatefulSet spec.
+In this case, it requires a new StorageClass per StatefulSet application.

 Add following changes in the StorageClass that is referred to by the claimTemplates of this StatefulSet.